sushavanP/sushavanP/README.md

 ### Hi there 👋

 I'm **Sushavan**.
-I am an upcoming pre-final year student at **Manipal University Jaipur**.
-I am a tech nerd and a Quantum Physics aficionado.
+I am a Software Engineer currently working at **Unext Learning**.
+I am a full stack developer building by the day and binge snacking at night.
-I would love to have Software Developer or Machine Learning Engineer as my career designation.

 ### About